The Best Alaska Auto Insurance Company

 We didn't consider USAA.USAA is also one of the largest auto insurance providers in Alaska and has an excellent reputation for coverage and customer service.
 However, because it’s only available to military members and their families we can’t recommend it for everyone.
 If you’re eligible, be sure to check it out.

 To find the best auto insurance companies in Alaska we used a similar methodology to our review on nationwide providers.
-We started with the four largest auto insurance providers in Alaska by market share: State Farm, GEICO, Allstate, and Progressive.
-Then, we evaluated these five providers based on their coverage options.
+We started with the three largest auto insurance providers in Alaska by market share: State Farm, Allstate, and Progressive.
+Then, we evaluated these providers based on their coverage options.
 We made sure they each offered at least the basic kinds of coverage many drivers are interested in: liability, comprehensive, and collision.
 We checked each company’s website for how many of the supplemental coverage options (endorsements) and discount options they offered from our lists of the most common and popular endorsements and discounts.

 We also evaluated each company’s site for its customer service, education, and navigation tools, seeing, for example, whether a company offers a live chat with customer service option or a helpful FAQ section that might actually answer some of your questions you have while shopping.
 Then, we consulted JD Power and Consumer Reports — to see how each company’s customer service and claims service ratings stacked up — and Moody’s, AM Best, and S&P Global — for their most recent financial stability ratings for each company.
 Lastly, we tested online quote tools for each provider.